 Here’s what you need to know:

-- Children between the ages of 6 months and 9 years will need two doses of this year's influenza vaccine 3-4 weeks apart, only if they have never received a flu shot before.
+- Children between the ages of 6 months and 9 years will need two doses of this year's influenza vaccine 4 weeks apart, if they have never received a flu shot before, or if it isn’t known whether they received flu vaccine previously.

 - All children 9 years of age and older only need one dose.